peteroupc/peteroupc.github.io/random.md

 - **Random number generator (RNG).** Software and/or hardware that seeks to generate numbers with the property that each possible outcome is as likely as any other without influence by anything else<sup>[**(4)**](#Note4)</sup>.
 - **Pseudorandom number generator (PRNG).** A random number generator in which the numbers it generates are completely determined by its input.
 - **Seed.**  Arbitrary data serving as a PRNG's input.
-- **State length.**  The maximum size of the seed a PRNG can take as its input without shortening or compressing that seed.
+- **State length.**  The minimum size of the seed a PRNG can take as its input without shortening or compressing that seed.
 - **Information security.** Keeping information safe from attacks that could access, use, delay, or manipulate that information.<sup>[**(5)**](#Note5)</sup>
 - **SHOULD, SHOULD NOT, MAY, RECOMMENDED, NOT RECOMMENDED.**  These terms have the meanings given in RFC 2119 and RFC 8174.